How To Negotiate The Roundabout Correctly

 Traveling in a 3 lane road into a roundabout, to go left, ideally a driver should keep on the left lane.
 On reaching the roundabout, look right for traffic approaching from the right hand side.

 Allow traffic from the right side to go first.
-It is necessary for you to stop actually.
+It is not necessary for you to stop actually.
 Only give way.

 Stop only if necessary, as when a large trailer or bus approaches.
 If no traffic approaches, inch your way into the left and proceed on to your destination.